BB-Passwordless/Passwordless-Sample-App/passwordless-nodejs-sample-app/README.md

   yarn install
 ```

+3. Replace CLIENT_ID and BASE_URL with your own from /public/js/script.js and /public/js/webToMobile.js

-3. Run project by following command
+4. Run project by following command

 ```bash
  npm start